Hyundai-Kia-Connect/kia_uvo/README.md

 - It will not force update between 10PM to 6AM.
 I am trying to be cautios here.

 Supported entities;
+- Air Conditioner, Defroster
 - Car Battery Level (12v), EV Battery Level
+- Tire Pressure Warnings (individual and all)
+- Charge Status and Plugged In Status
+- Low Fuel Light (for PHEV and IC)
 - Doors, Trunk and Hood Open/Close Status
 - Door Lock
 - Engine Status
 - Location (over GPS)
 - Odometer
-- EV Range, Fuel Range, Total Range
+- EV Range (for PHEV and EV), Fuel Range, Total Range (for PHEV and EV)
 - Last Update

 Supported service;